BenZeltser/OOP_EX2/README.md

 ## Program Classes and Interfaces

-Within this Section, a Plan for the different Classes, And how they interact, is described using a UML file:
+Within this Section, a Plan for the different Classes, And how they interact, is described using a UML Diagram: